 Water from the fish tank

-- When you clean your fish tank, use the ‘old’ nitrogen and phosphorous-rich water on your plants.
+- When you clean your fish tank, use the ‘old’ nitrogen and phosphorus-rich water on your plants.

 - Don’t use running water to defrost frozen food.
-Ideally place food in refrigerator to defrost overnight.
+Ideally, place food in the refrigerator to defrost overnight.

 Evaporative air conditioners